codacy-badger/traco.nodejs.webapi/README.md

 ## Finished

+ - [x] Changing taskchange table. from one table for text into 3: ChangedRow | OldData | NewData.
+ChangeRow is text for frontend replacement.
+Datarows are the NAMED data from the other tables.
  - [x] at member username or email change must check if it exists in contact table because of same update there.
  - [x] API for requesting groups with filter.
 Mximum return of 25 groups.
  - [x] register formular for contacts